 The young woman watches with eyes wide from a new found respect.
 Zauch steps into the pod and wraps straps around his legs tightly, putting pressure on the oars at his feet.
-His leather gloves reach out and hold on to the rope firmly as he nods to the old man and then to the boys who slowly push the pod out into the rush of the river.
+His leather gloves reach out and hold on to the rope firmly as he nods to the old man and then the boys slowly push the pod out into the rush of the river.

 The crowd holds their breath and the pod swings out into the dangerous flow of the water.
 He holds the rope and pulls himself outwards across the river.
 The pod rocks for a moment till the Runner regains control and eases into position, then he smiles at the crowd on the bridge.
 They were squeezed together on the bridge to watch the release of the runner, this was the best show in town.

 Bren senses the next question tells her.
 “The pod can’t be released at the river’s edge, it’ll be crushed on the rocks before it reaches the first falls, has to be launched near the center.”